VET: Identifying and Avoiding UI Exploration Tarpits: Motivating examples

 We run Ape~~\cite{Gu:2019:PGT:3339505.3339542}, a state-of-the-art Android UI testing tool to test a popular app, Microsoft \textit{OneNote}.
-The result is illustrated in Figure~\ref{fig:ape_onenote_1}(a).
-We manually setup the account to login in the app's main functionalities, and then start {Ape}.
+The result is illustrated in Figure~\ref{fig:ape_onenote_1}a.
+We manually set up the account to log in to the app's main functionalities, and then start {Ape}.
 We run {Ape} without interruptions for one hour and check the test results afterward.

-In the one-hour testing period, {Ape} only explored {9\% (7 out of 76)} activities.
-To understand the low testing effectiveness, we investigate into the UI trace captured during testing and find the root cause to be ineffective exploration behavior:
+In the one-hour testing period, {Ape} explores only {12\% (9 out of 76)} activities.
+To understand the low testing effectiveness, we investigate the UI trace captured during testing and find the root cause to be \expNames{}:

-\begin{enumerate}[leftmargin=*] \item Ape performs exploration around OneNote's main functionalities for less than one minute, which covers 4 (out of 7) of all the activities covered in the entire one-hour test run.
-We omit this phase in Figure \ref{fig:ape_onenote_1}(a). \item About 1 minute after testing starts, Ape arrives at the ``Settings'' screen (Screen A) and decides to click ``Account'' (the red-boxed UI element) for further exploration. \item Ape arrives at the ``Account'' screen (Screen B) and clicks the ``Sign Out'' button.
-The click triggers a window to pop up (Screen C) asking for confirmation of getting logged out. \item Ape clicks ``CANCEL'' first, and the tool goes back to the ``Account'' screen.
+\begin{enumerate}[leftmargin=*] \item Ape performs exploration around OneNote's main functionalities for about two minutes, covering 7 (out of 9) of all the activities covered in the entire one-hour test run.
+We omit this phase in Figure \ref{fig:ape_onenote_1}a. \item About two minutes after testing starts, Ape arrives at the ``Settings'' screen (Screen A) and decides to click ``Account'' (the red-boxed UI element) for further exploration. \item Ape arrives at the ``Account'' screen (Screen B) and clicks the ``Sign Out'' button.
+The click pops up a window (Screen~C) asking for confirmation of getting logged out. \item Ape clicks ``CANCEL'' first, and then goes back to the ``Account'' screen.
 However, Ape clicks the ``Sign Out'' button again, knowing that there is one action not triggered yet in the confirmation dialog.
-Subsequently, Ape clicks on the ``OK'' button (Screen C) and logs itself out. \item The logout leads to the entry screen (Screen D).
+Subsequently, Ape clicks the ``OK'' button (Screen C) and logs itself out. \item The logout leads to the entry screen (Screen D).
 From this point, Ape has access to only a small number of functionalities (e.g., logging in).
-Ape cannot login due to the difficulty of auto-generating the username/password of the test account.
-In the remaining 59 minutes, Ape explores 3 activities in total. \end{enumerate}
+Ape cannot log in due to the difficulty of auto-generating the username/password of the test account.
+In the remaining 58 minutes, Ape explores two new activities in total. \end{enumerate}

-This example represents Exploration Space Partition (\S\ref{sec:intro}).
+This example represents Exploration Space Partition described in \S\ref{sec:intro}.
 The essential problem is that Ape does not understand UI semantics---it does not know that the majority of OneNote's functionalities will be unreachable by clicking the ``OK'' button at the time of action.